If you travel through rural Southland, you are bound to spot some "whitebait huts".

-Whitebait is a general term used to describe small freshwater fish around the globe; however, in New Zealand, it is a collective term for five species of the fish family Galaxiidae.
+As you journey through scenic rural Southland, keep an eye out for the charming "whitebait huts" dotting the region.
+Whitebait is no ordinary fish; here in New Zealand, it's a special term for five galaxiid species adorned with skin patterns resembling a celestial galaxy.
 It is dubbed galaxiid because of the patterns on the skin of adult fish that look like a galaxy of stars.
 Although galaxiid species are found in many places in the Southern Hemisphere, the banded, giant, and short jaw kōkopu only exist in Aotearoa, New Zealand.

 Whitebaiting season